AmelioratesDevelopment/MetaMover/README.md

 To get started with MetaMover, follow these steps:

 1. **Download and Extract:**
-   - Download the MetaMover zip file from the GitHub repository.
+   - Download the MetaMover zip file from the [GitHub Release Page].(https://github.com/AmelioratesDevelopment/MetaMover/releases).
    - Extract the zip file to your preferred location.

 2. **Run the Application:**